AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     default (also if n=0) is to use as many threads as there are cores present in the hardware.

+.. option:: --gpu <n>

+    EXPERIMENTAL: Enable a GPU or other compute acceleration device, if available.

+    This was added in OIIO 3.0.

 .. option:: --cache <size>

     Causes images to be read through an ImageCache and set the underlying